dilumdesilva/widgets_to_catalogs/README.md

-# Widgets to Catalog App
+# MyFridge - Widgetbook Catalog Demo

-A comprehensive Flutter application demonstrating the usage of the [Widgetbook](https://pub.dev/packages/widgetbook) package.
-This project showcases **10 reusable widgets** with multiple variations, all accessible and testable through Widgetbook's interactive catalog interface.
+A comprehensive Flutter application demonstrating the usage of the [Widgetbook](https://pub.dev/packages/widgetbook) package through a real-world **fridge inventory management app**.
+This project showcases **6 reusable widgets** and **complete app screens** with comprehensive interactive testing capabilities.

 This project was developed by **Dilum De Silva** as part of the **"Widgets to Catalog"** tech talk.